 Looking across our property at night through the mist of a very low-lying cloud is the beckoning rectangular shaped glow that is our nearly-assembled ShelterLogic 12′ X 30′ snow-load rated shed.

-Almost a month after receiving it, we’re down to the last touches.
-Important touches like installing the anchors that will keep it from blowing away.
-It’s supposed to take three people about 3.5 hours to assemble.
+Almost a month after receiving it, it’s up and we’re down to the last touches like installing the anchors that will keep it from blowing away.
+It’s supposed to take three people about three-and-a-half hours to assemble.

 The instructions were all in pictures but our strategy was to jump in as far ahead as possible until we made a crucial mistake then back up and start at the beginning.

 We’ve needed a real shed since we moved here.
 Our old one is constructed of pallets – the roof being a lattice-work of beams haphazardly nailed together with a tarp on top.
 The parts of the tarp that lay over the openings would fill with rain and snow and sag heavily.

 We had to keep it cleared off but it got overloaded once or twice with what was probably tons of snow.
 Surprisingly, it held while some neighbor’s professionally built structures caved in.

 Our antiques, bikes, cleaning supplies, tools – all of it has been going into the shed and suddenly I’m thinking we should have gotten a bigger one.